Leviticus 23:26-32

 God provides atonement for sin, and His people must respond with humility and seriousness.

-32 It shall be a Sabbath of solemn rest for you, and you shall deny yourselves.
-In the ninth day of the month at evening, from evening to evening, you shall keep your Sabbath.”
+32 It will be a Sabbath of complete rest for you, and you shall humble yourselves.
+From the evening of the ninth day of the month until the following evening you are to keep your Sabbath.”

 God provides atonement for sin, and His people must respond with humility and seriousness.